CSIprinceton/workshop-july-2020/tutorial/Day-2/README.md

 2. Lammps interfaced with DeepMD-kit and Plumed;
 3. PWscf code of Quantum-ESPRESSO.

-If you are running this code on the GoldVM machine, these codes are already properly compiled.
+If you are running this tutorial on the GoldVM machine, these codes are already properly compiled.
 Before running the tutorial, please write the path to pw.x and lammps executable at `path_to_codes`.
 No need to change the paths if you're running the tutorial on GoldVM.